Con Colleano: Early life

-He was born Cornelius Sullivan in Lismore, New South Wales on 26 December 1899, the son of Cornelius Sullivan (1874-1952), and Julia Vittorine Sullivan (1878-1953), née Robinson, a woman of partial Bundjalung descent, whose father was an Afro-Caribbean man from St Thomas in the Danish West Indies.
+He was born Cornelius Sullivan in Lismore, New South Wales on 26 December 1899, the son of Cornelius Sullivan (1874–1952), and Julia Vittorine Sullivan (1878–1953), née Robinson, a woman of partial Bundjalung descent, whose father was an Afro-Caribbean man from St Thomas in the Danish West Indies.
 Colleano was the third of 10 children.
 His father (reportedly a freed convict) made a precarious living from sideshow "take-on-all-comers" boxing and gambling.

 Around 1907, when Colleano was seven years old, the family settled in Lightning Ridge, New South Wales, then a newly established opal mining field and a fertile ground for the father's talents.
 Here Colleano received a rudimentary education and learned circus skills from the sideshows present in the town.

 Career

 By 1910, those of the family of sufficient age had formed a small circus troupe, calling themselves the "Collinos" (apparently as an Italian-sounding name befitting the "sable" complexion of the children, in order to cover the "native blood" in their veins).
-They traveled through New South Wales and supplemented their income by working for the major traveling circuses of the time.
+They traveled through New South Wales, and supplemented their income by working for the major traveling circuses of the time.

 By 1918, now known as "Colleano's All-Star Circus" (with more of Con's siblings), the troupe was sufficiently established to travel through Queensland on their own hired train.
 The children became known as "The Royal Hawaiian Troupe" (again to cover for their dark complexions).

 In 1919, Con managed to achieve the foot-to-foot forward somersault he had been attempting for some time and which was destined to secure his subsequent career.
 In 1922 he was engaged by the popular Tivoli circuit, the major outlet for vaudeville in Australia, on a salary of £60 a week.
-His siblings also appeared at The Tiv as "Eight Akbar Arabs".
+His siblings also appeared at The Tiv as "Eight Akabar Arabs".